Luke Prosser: Southend United

-Prosser made 31 and 33 appearances respectively in the two following seasons as Southend twice reached the play-offs, faltering at the semi-final stage during the 2013–14 season but reaching the final in the 2014–15 campaign.
+Prosser made 31 and 33 appearances, respectively, in the two following seasons as Southend twice reached the play-offs, faltering at the semi-final stage during the 2013–14 season but reaching the final in the 2014–15 campaign.
 During the season, he was knocked unconscious by a free kick from Cambridge United's Ryan Donaldson on 21 March 2015.
 He was an unused substitute in the play-off final as Southend beat Wycombe Wanderers to earn promotion to League One on 23 May 2015.
 Northampton Town were keen to sign Prosser ahead of the 2015–16 season, but had a transfer bid rejected in June 2015.
-Prosser was named in the Football League team of the week for his performance in a 1–0 win over former club Port Vale at Roots Hall on 10 October 2015.
+Prosser was named in the Football League Team of the Week for his performance in a 1–0 win over former club Port Vale at Roots Hall on 10 October 2015.
 However, he found himself out of favour at Southend, and on 28 January 2016, he joined Northampton on loan until the end of the season.
 He helped Northampton to the League Two title as he made eight league appearances.
-He was not offered a new contract to remain with his parent club, and he was released by Southend in May 2016.
+He was not offered a new contract to remain with his parent club, and Southend released him in May 2016.